 Are there Additional Consequences for Committing Federal Crimes?

 In addition to potential incarceration and heavy fines, a federal criminal conviction can result in additional consequences that may linger indefinitely and affect a defendant’s employment and housing.
-An experienced federal criminal lawyer in Charleston could work to minimize some of these negative consequences and advocate for the least severe penalty under the circumstances.
+A representative in Charleston could work to minimize some of the negative consequences that result from a federal crime charge and advocate for the least severe penalty under the circumstances.

 Common Federal Crimes